Harsha125-art/GDG-Challenge/README.md

 Clicking this button directs the user to the final page.

-🕵️ Step 6: Submitting the Final Key</summary>
+🕵️ Step 6: Submitting the Final Key

 On the final page, the user must enter the complete key (Part 1 + Part 2).